noahehall/theBookOfNoah/0current/languages/javascript/vue.md

 - directives: bind html attributes to vueApp.data
   - start with `v-directiveName`

-#### form controls
+#### watchers

-- useful for checkboxes in which the input.checked should be truthy if a dataProperty is set to a specific string, e.g. on|off
-  - true-value: e.g. `true-value="on"`
-  - false-value: e.g. `false-value="off"`
+- generic way of tracking changes
+- you `watch: { existingAppDataProp(curValue) { doThisStuffWhenItChanges }}

 #### one-way binding

 - templates: uses `{{ someDataKey }}`
+  - dont work as html attribute values or textara content
+- computed properties: calculations are only recomputed on changes to appData
-  - computed properties: keeps the mustache `{{}}` expressionless by moving the code into the appData.computed member
+  - keeps the mustache `{{}}` expressionless by moving the code into the appData.computed member
   - the benefit over computed vs method data props is for simple expressions,
     - you dont need to invoke the computed prop in the mustache template
     - computed properties are cached
+  - support getters & setters, e.g. `{ computed: { myPoop: { get(), set() }}`
 - v-text: `<div v-text="someDataKey" />`
   - escapes html
   - has a jq like syntax, e.g. `someDataKey[0].poop`